project-zot/project-zot.github.io/docs/user-guides/user-guide-datapath.md

 ### Pull an OCI image to a private docker registry

-This example pulls the latest container image for the `busybox` application and stores the image to a local private docker registry.
+This example pulls the latest container image for the `busybox` application and stores the image to a local private registry.

     $ skopeo --insecure-policy copy --src-tls-verify=false --multi-arch=all \
        docker://localhost:5000/busybox:latest \
-       docker://localhost:5000/busybox:latest
+       docker://localhost:5001/busybox:latest

 <details>
   <summary markdown="span">Click here to view an example of pushing and pulling an image using skopeo.</summary>